topfreegames/eventsgateway/README.md

 3. `make producer` executes a client that sends one dummy event.

-4. `make gobblin` runs a gobblin job that consumes from sv-uploads-* kafka topics and creates partitioned avro files in s3 (localstack) eventsgateway-local.
+4. `make spark-notebook` runs a jupyter-notebook container with a mounted notebook to consume from Kafka and write ORC files to S3.

+Checkout the localhost address to access the Web UI over the container logs.

 5. `make hive-start` starts hive stack containers necessary to create tables in hive-metastore and to query from a presto client.